Why Stick with a Tank Water Heater?

 Tank Water Heaters Are Still Great Systems!

-If you encounter anyone that is telling you that tank water heaters are obsolete, can’t keep up with newer technologies, are too inefficient, or anything of the sort, we suggest that you look for help somewhere else.
+If you encounter anyone that is telling you that tank water heaters are obsolete, can't keep up with newer technologies, are too inefficient, or anything of the sort, we suggest that you look for help somewhere else.
 There are a lot of pros to tankless water heaters, but they also have their cons: just like tank water heaters.
 Choosing the right water heater means doing your research and deciding which system is right for your particular needs.
 So why stick with a tank water heater?
-Here are some tips from our plumbers in Bristol, CT.
+Here are some tips from our plumbers in West Hartford, CT.

 - Tank water heaters cost less up front.
 Now, it is true that even the most efficient tank water heaters are going to experience some level of standby energy loss, wherein heat from the water stored in the tank will transfer out into the air surrounding that tank.
 Tankless systems don't have tanks, so they don't have this problem.
 They are also much more expensive than tank models, so if you're on a limited budget but definitely need a new water heater soon, then going with a tank model may make the most sense.